evanconway/palla-takehome/README.md

 ## Running The App

-To run this app, clone the repo to your machine.
+Clone the repo to your machine.
 Make sure you have the latest version of Node installed.
+Make sure you have no other applications running on port 3000.
 Navigate to the cloned directory and run:

 `npm i`
 `npm run dev`

-You should now see a plain Browse Products page with no products.
+Open a browser and go to `http:localhost:3000` You should now see a plain Browse Products page with no products.
 To seed with test data run:

 `npm run seed`

 Refresh the page and you should now see a paginated list of imaginary products.
-You made view these products, add them to your cart, and checkout to create orders totalling the sum of all items in your cart.
+You may view these products, add them to your cart, and checkout to create orders totalling the sum of all items in your cart.

 ## Add Product Endpoint

 You may also add products to the list.
-The endpoint is `<app domain>/api/product/create`.
+The endpoint is `/api/product/create`.
 The request should use the post method and the body contents should contain the following fields:

 | name         | type    |
 | ------------ | ------- |